ivan-magda/ToThePenny/Pods/KVNProgress/README.md

 **Why?**

 Because KVNProgress remains visible for a certain time even if you call `dismiss`.
-This is done to ensure the user has enough time to see the HUD if the load is too quick.
+This is done to ensure the user has enough time to see the HUD if the `dismiss` is called too quick after a `show`.
 The completion block in `dismissWithCompletion` is called (on the main thread) after the HUD is completely dismissed.
-This amount of time is defined in the KVNProgressConfiguration object (explained [below](#KVNProgressConfiguration)).
+This minimum amount of display time is defined in the KVNProgressConfiguration object (explained [below](#display-times)).
 Default value is `0.3` seconds.

 ### Success/Error